RadioAstronomySoftwareGroup/pyuvdata/docs/parameters.rst

 are required for most kinds of uv data files.

 **Nants_data**
-     number of antennas with data present.
+     Number of antennas with data present (i.e. number of unique entries in ant_1_array and ant_2_array).
 May be smaller than the number of antennas in the array

 **Nants_telescope**
-     number of antennas in the array.
+     Number of antennas in the array.
 May be larger than the number of antennas with data

 **Nbls**
-     number of baselines
+     Number of baselines

 **Nblts**
-     Ntimes * Nbls
+     Number of baseline-times (i.e. number of spectra).
+Not necessarily equal to Nbls * Ntimes

 **Nfreqs**
-     number of frequency channels
+     Number of frequency channels

 **Npols**
-     number of polarizations
+     Number of polarizations

 **Nspws**
-     number of spectral windows (ie non-contiguous spectral chunks)
+     Number of spectral windows (ie non-contiguous spectral chunks).
+More than one spectral window is not currently supported.

 **Ntimes**
      Number of times

 **ant_1_array**
-     array of first antenna indices, shape (Nblts), type = int, 0 indexed
+     Array of first antenna indices, shape (Nblts), type = int, 0 indexed

 **ant_2_array**
-     array of second antenna indices, shape (Nblts), type = int, 0 indexed
+     Array of second antenna indices, shape (Nblts), type = int, 0 indexed

 **antenna_names**
-     list of antenna names, shape (Nants_telescope), with numbers given by antenna_numbers (which can be matched to ant_1_array and ant_2_array).
+     List of antenna names, shape (Nants_telescope), with numbers given by antenna_numbers (which can be matched to ant_1_array and ant_2_array).
 There must be one entry here for each unique entry in ant_1_array and ant_2_array, but there may be extras as well.

 **antenna_numbers**
-     integer antenna number corresponding to antenna_names, shape (Nants_telescope).
-There must be one entry here for each unique entry in self.ant_1_array and self.ant_2_array, but there may be extras as well.
+     List of integer antenna numbers corresponding to antenna_names, shape (Nants_telescope).
+There must be one entry here for each unique entry in ant_1_array and ant_2_array, but there may be extras as well.

 **baseline_array**
-     array of baseline indices, shape (Nblts), type = int; baseline = 2048 * (ant2+1) + (ant1+1) + 2^16
+     Array of baseline indices, shape (Nblts), type = int; baseline = 2048 * (ant2+1) + (ant1+1) + 2^16

 **channel_width**
-     width of channel (Hz)
+     Width of frequency channels (Hz)

 **data_array**
-     array of the visibility data, shape: (Nblts, Nspws, Nfreqs, Npols), type = complex float, in units of self.vis_units
+     Array of the visibility data, shape: (Nblts, Nspws, Nfreqs, Npols), type = complex float, in units of self.vis_units

 **flag_array**
-     boolean flag, True is flagged, same shape as data_array.
+     Boolean flag, True is flagged, same shape as data_array.

 **freq_array**
-     array of frequencies, shape (Nspws, Nfreqs), units Hz
+     Array of frequencies, shape (Nspws, Nfreqs), units Hz

 **history**
-     string of history, units English
+     String of history, units English

 **instrument**
-     receiver or backend.
+     Receiver or backend.
+Sometimes identical to telescope_name

 **integration_time**
-     length of the integration (s)
+     Length of the integration (s)

 **lst_array**
-     array of lsts, center of integration, shape (Nblts), units radians
+     Array of lsts, center of integration, shape (Nblts), units radians

 **nsample_array**
-     number of data points averaged into each data element, type = int, same shape as data_array
+     Number of data points averaged into each data element, NOT required to be an integer. type = float, same shape as data_array

 **object_name**
-     source or field observed (string)
+     Source or field observed (string)

 **phase_type**
-     string indicating phasing type.
+     String indicating phasing type.
 Allowed values are "drift", "phased" and "unknown"

 **polarization_array**
-     array of polarization integers, shape (Npols).
+     Array of polarization integers, shape (Npols).
 AIPS Memo 117 says: stokes 1:4 (I,Q,U,V);  circular -1:-4 (RR,LL,RL,LR); linear -5:-8 (XX,YY,XY,YX)

 **spw_array**
-     array of spectral window numbers, shape (Nspws)
+     Array of spectral window Numbers, shape (Nspws)

 **telescope_location**
-     telescope location: xyz in ITRF (earth-centered frame).
-Can also be set using telescope_location_lat_lon_alt or telescope_location_lat_lon_alt_degrees properties
+     Telescope location: xyz in ITRF (earth-centered frame).
+Can also be accessed using telescope_location_lat_lon_alt or telescope_location_lat_lon_alt_degrees properties

 **telescope_name**
-     name of telescope (string)
+     Name of telescope (string)

 **time_array**
-     array of times, center of integration, shape (Nblts), units Julian Date
+     Array of times, center of integration, shape (Nblts), units Julian Date

 **uvw_array**
      Projected baseline vectors relative to phase center, shape (3, Nblts), units meters